eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

   configured *servers*.
 This repeats until the *server* has acknowledged the announcement.
   The same period applies when a *server* connects to another *server*.

-- **Server side**: the period of the server's combined discovery routine, which processes incoming announcements, updates the DiscoveryDataBase, and sends the resulting changes to all connected participants, all in one step.
-  When a new client announcement arrives the server runs the routine **immediately**, regardless of the configured period.
-Once the immediate run completes, the next run is scheduled at ``<clientAnnouncementPeriod>`` from that point.
-Any further announcements that arrive before that deadline each trigger another immediate run, so no discovery event is ever delayed.
-  The period therefore governs the fallback re-check rate (e.g. waiting for outstanding acknowledgements) and, in high-load scenarios where many participants join simultaneously, naturally controls how much batching occurs: a longer period means more changes can accumulate before the next run and are all sent together, reducing the number of partial sends.
+- **Server side**: the server runs its combined discovery routine (process incoming announcements, update the DiscoveryDataBase, and send the resulting changes) **immediately** whenever a new announcement arrives.
+After each such run, the next re-check is scheduled at ``<clientAnnouncementPeriod>`` from that point.
+That re-check handles pending acknowledgements and retransmissions: it calls into the writer histories and may trigger heartbeats or re-sends to clients that have not yet acknowledged.
+A longer period therefore reduces the frequency of those re-send operations, which is the primary source of traffic reduction when many clients are connected.

 The default value is 450 ms.